 SCD for IBD

 What is The Specific Carbohydrate Diet?

 In the 1920s, the SCD was originally developed by a pediatrician named Sidney Haas as a nutritional treatment for celiac disease.
 Then in 1987, a woman by the name of Elaine Gottschall published a book called “Breaking the Vicious Cycle” when her daughter was diagnosed with IBD.
 The book popularized the diet and it has since been used in IBD circles as nutritional therapy.
 But does it help in achieving remission?

 The purpose of the specific carbohydrate diet h is to strictly avoid certain foods, mostly containing carbohydrates, to alleviate malabsorption and diarrhea commonly experienced in IBD patients (2).
 The SCD lists foods as either being legal (allowed) or illegal (excluded).

 - Unprocessed meats (sugar-free bacon, beef, pork, chicken, turkey)

 - Certain fruits and vegetables (cabbage, broccoli, banana, canned fruits in their juice), kiwi, and kale.

-- Certain beans and legumes (prepared per Breaking the Vicious Cycle)
+- Certain complex carbohydrates like beans and legumes (prepared per Breaking the Vicious Cycle)

 - Dairy is not allowed unless yogurt is being consumed and made the SCD way or is aged for a specific number of days.
 Butter is allowed on the SCD while buttermilk is not.